 In 2001, with the liberal attack on the display of the Ten Commandments in public places, Dr. Carter, with our county commissioners, began an effort to place a monument in our county administration building that would document the true history of law in America.
 The monument, named the "American Heritage Foundation Rock," was installed in an official ceremony on September 11, 2003, and is engraved with quotes of our founding fathers, other orders of law that influenced our legal system and the Ten Commandments.
 A replica of the Liberty Bell sits atop the seven-foot marble monument.

 Dr. Carter's main emphasis has always been soul-winning, but on occasion, he has also had to take a stand as a citizen for issues of freedom and decency.
 In his early years of ministry, he helped rid the county of so -called "adult bookstores," and in 2003 was made an honorary deputy of Polk County by Sheriff Lawrence Crow.
 He stood with Lester Roloff when the state of Texas threatened to close down the Roloff homes.
 He has fought in both Washington, D.C., and Tallahassee, Florida, to preserve freedom for our Christian schools and colleges.

-Dr. and Mrs. Carter have one son, Steven, who is co-pastor of Landmark Baptist Church.
+Dr. and Mrs. Carter have one son, Steven.
 He and his wife Paula have four children.